 results over the Internet or telephone lines, hacking into the machines is nearly impossible.

 3. In accordance with the Democratic Party’s requirement to assess and improve participation with respect to presidential preference and the delegate selection process, Connecticut has taken steps to establish ongoing voter protection programs to support educational, administrative, legislative and litigation-based efforts to protect and expand the vote and advance election fairness and security.
+Our Secretary of the State has also implemented policies for ensuring voters are able to vote safely and securely during the time of the pandemic.
+Those efforts include the expanding access to use Absentee Ballots for voting and provide pre-paid postage for their return, More information on her office efforts is attached.

-The Connecticut Democratic Party supports the current proposed legislation described below:
+The Connecticut Democratic Party supported the proposed legislation described below:

 HJR 161: would allow for a constitutional amendment that would allow expand access to voting by allowing for early voting and no excuse absentee voting.
 (Rule 2.I.1.a).
 Same day voter registration is allowed in Connecticut.